mriffler/UserManual/docs/source/pages/ProductGuide.rst

 -------
 The Mosaic Hub products are organized in a folder structure.
-The product's structure consists of a base folder, containing all data of one order, a sub/tile folder containing one or multiple folders, holding single product or tiles if a tiling is needed.
+The product's structure consists of a base folder, containing all data of one order, a sub/tile folder containing one or multiple folders, holding a single product or tiles if a tiling is needed.
-Within these sub folders the actual data is stored.
+Within these sub folders, the actual data is stored.

-Structure example for GeoTiff format:
+Example of the folder and file structure for the GeoTiff format:

 .. _fileStructExample: